The History Of Alternative Currencies

 The earliest alternative currencies by the aforementioned standard were precious metals, including gold and silver.
 These shiny metals were valued for use in ornamentation and jewelry by ancient societies in Mesopotamia, Egypt and elsewhere.
 They were traded directly by weight and were issued in standard weights and sizes when the first coins were disseminated by governments using these metals.

 The first precious metal that was used commonly was what is known as electrum, a naturally occurring alloy of gold and silver.
 Only later did metal workers develop techniques to separate the two metals into their pure forms.
-Even as local and national governments appeared over time to issue coin currencies through their power of “seigniorage,” precious metals continued to be recognized and traded by weight for their capacity as a “store of value.”
+Even as local and national governments appeared over time to issue coin currencies through their power of “seigniorage,” precious metals continued to be recognised and traded by weight for their capacity as a “store of value.”
 They were used so commonly, in fact, that some of the first private banking operations in Europe evolved at the shops of goldsmiths, who issued paper receipts (the precursors of banknotes) to buyers and sellers of gold.2)Retrieved 3 January 2016 https://books.google.com.br/books?isbn=0312212127

 Parallel Currencies And Tokens